javascriptdata/danfojs-doc/contributing-guide.md

 **Danfojs Internals**

-In other to contribute to the code base of danfojs, there are some functions  and properties provided to make implementation easy.
+In order to contribute to the code base of danfojs, there are some functions  and properties provided to make implementation easy.

 The main exposed modules are the **Frame** and **Series** module.
 This module inherit from the **Generic** module.